 Each and every home has its own unique odors that reflect the nature of the home and those living in it.
 At times, environmental factors also play a substantial role in this odor.
-For example, the weather; during heavy rain and seasonal changes, some houses emit that “musty smell” that can make the home much less pleasant.
+For example, the weather; during heavy rain and seasonal changes, may cause the emission of that “musty smell” that can make your home much less pleasant.

 So, what is the difference between a musty odor and a moldy one?
 A musty or moldy smell is a sign that something is not right.
 Similar in nature, both are caused by the presence of mold or mildew.
 Both mold and mildew are fungi that grow in the presence of moisture or water.

 Mildew is a powdery or downy surface growth most often found on plant materials such as fruits and vegetables or flowering and decorative plants.
 Molds are typically thicker and increase the risk of structural damage since they penetrate deeper into the materials they are growing on.
 Molds can grow on plant materials as well but are more commonly found on building materials like walls and flooring, along with home contents like books and clothing.